 Experience Japan without leaving the state!!!

-The Hot Springs National Park Sister City Foundation will host the annual Arkansas Cherry Blossom Festival, a celebration of Japanese culture, from 12:30 p.m. to 5 p.m. on Sunday, April 2.
-The event will be held in Bank of the Ozarks Arena, located in the Hot Springs Convention Center at 134 Convention Boulevard.
+The Hot Springs National Park Sister City Foundation hosted the annual Arkansas Cherry Blossom Festival, a celebration of Japanese culture, on Sunday, April 2.
+The event was held at Hot Springs Convention Center at 134 Convention Boulevard.
 Originally called the Hot Springs Cherry Blossom Festival, this event was renamed in 2022 to the Arkansas Cherry Blossom Festival as it attracted participants from across the state.
-This sixth annual family-friendly event will be free to attend and has something for all ages.
+This sixth annual family-friendly event was free to attend and had something for all ages.

-The 2023 festival will again feature cultural demonstrations, exhibits, and musical performances including taiko drums, koto and dance, a variety of traditional Japanese carnival games as well as an anime cosplay contest is planned.
-Prizes for the Second Annual Arkansas Cherry Blossom Festival Haiku competition will be awarded with winners invited to read their haiku at the event.
+The festival featured cultural demonstrations, exhibits, and musical performances including taiko drums, koto and dance, a variety of traditional Japanese carnival games as well as an anime cosplay contest.
+Prizes for the Second Annual Arkansas Cherry Blossom Festival Haiku competition were awarded with winners invited to read their haiku at the event.

 Workshops & Lectures

-The Festival will include seven cultural workshops and experiences, in addition to a wide range of performances, exhibits and even an opportunity to shop for Japanese items.
-Space is limited – Click here to register for any of the following sessions.
+The Festival will included seven cultural workshops and experiences, in addition to a wide range of performances, exhibits and even an opportunity to shop for Japanese items.
+Workshops included:

 - What is Manga?
 Manga is a term used to refer to Japanese comics and cartooning.
 This lecture, led by Arkansas Tech University professor Dr. Kae Hashimoto Reed, will explore manga and its place in Japanese history and pop culture.
-The lecture will begin at 2:00 and is free to attend, but registration is required because space is limited.
+T

 - Pre-Festival Mokuhanga Workshop on March 31 – Six of the cultural experiences will be held during the festival, but one of the workshops will take place in the days leading up to it, with the beautiful Mokuhanga prints displayed at the festival.
 Mokuhanga is the Japanese water based woodblock printmaking technique.
 The Mokuhanga printmaking opportunity will be led by artist David Warren on March 31 beginning at 10am and continuing until approximately 2pm on the Campus of National Park College in the Liberal Arts Building, Room 201.
 Participants will use traditional printing tools, and create a multi-color Mokuhanga print.
 David studied the traditional Japanese printmaking technique of Mokuhanga in Japan and will be sharing this experience in this workshop which is hosted by National Park Community College in partnership with Aitoh Specialty Paper.
 The class size is limited to 10 people with a fee of $25 per person.
 Participants should be 16 years of age or older.
 All materials and tools will be supplied thanks to Aitoh Specialty Paper Company.